fooplugins/foogallery-client-side/src/core/README.md

 ## Loading Icons

-The FooGallery Core CSS & JS provides some built in loading icons that can be used by simply applying the below listed classes to the `foogallery-container`.
+The FooGallery Core CSS & JS provides some built in loading icons that can be used by simply applying the below listed classes to the `foogallery`.

 - `loading-icon-none`
-- `loading-icon-default`
+- `fg-icon-default`